florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // - What are plugin systems?
 // - Why are plugin systems important?
 // - Where are plugin systems used?

-== Rust
-#todo[Is a Rust section necessary?]

-// - Short explaination of why Rust is used for this project:
-// - The text editor, for which a plugin system will be implemented as a proof of concept is written in Rust.
-// - However this work is not about any technology in particular, and instead it will focus more on WebAssembly, which may be used from pretty much any language where a runtime exists.
-// The text editor probably uses Rust for safety and performance reasons.